PrincepaulIzuogu/research-paper/README.md

 In our infographic, listed on the Y-axis are the technologies making a significant impact in the fight against the pandemic.
 Indicated with dots on the X-axis are all the fields that the respective technology supports from diagnosis through staff training to information provision.

 The use of digital health technologies is becoming increasingly popular in hospitals, pharmacies, clinics, doctor's offices and other healthcare institutions.
 These technologies allow access to real-time medical information, making diagnosis and treatment easier and faster.
-The use of artificial intelligence (AI) and machine learning can help improve accuracy and efficiency in diagnosing COVID_19 or providing treatment plans.
-Big data analytics can also be used to gain insights into COVID_19 trends and to identify high-risk patient populations.

 #### CHALLENGES FOR DIGITAL HEALTHCARE WIDESPREAD ADOPTION
 Some of the challenges that must be addressed in order for digital healthcare to become more widespread include issues related to data privacy and security, the need for user-friendly interfaces, interoperability between systems, and the availability of reliable internet connections.
-There is also a need to ensure that medical professionals are appropriately trained and certified to use digital healthcare systems.
-Furthermore, digital healthcare solutions should also be rigorously tested and proven to be effective before being deployed.
+There is also a need to ensure that medical professionals are appropriately trained and certified to use the digital healthcare systems.

 **Figure 3**
 **COVID-19 impacts**.